brylevkirill/notes/interesting recent papers.md

 #### ["Robust and Efficient Transfer Learning with Hidden Parameter Markov Decision Processes"](https://arxiv.org/abs/1706.06544) Killian, Daulton, Konidaris, Doshi-Velez
   `semantic representation`
 >	"A new framework for modeling families of related tasks using low-dimensional latent embeddings, which correctly models the joint uncertainty in the latent parameters and the state space."
+>	"Define a new class of MDPs that includes a parameter θ which defines a parameterized transition function.
+Then, learning is done in the parameterized space; if the agent effectively learns the parameter, it can transfer knowledge to any MDP in the class."

 #### ["Towards Deep Symbolic Reinforcement Learning"](http://arxiv.org/abs/1609.05518) Garnelo, Arulkumaran, Shanahan
   `semantic representation`